vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

          1. Sort all orders by price, starting from first to execute (highest price for buying, lowest price for selling).
          1. If the party currently has a position `x`, assign `0` margin requirement the first-to-trade `x` of volume on the opposite side as this would reduce their position (for example, if a party had a long position `10` and sell orders of `15` at a price of `$100` and `10` at a price of `$150`, the first `10` of the sell order at `$100` would not require any order margin).
          1. For any remaining volume, sum `side margin = limit price * size * margin factor` for each price level, as this is the worst-case trade price of the remaining component.
-      1. Take the maximum margin from the two `side margin`s as the margin required in the order margin account.
-Now the full margin requirement for all orders, including any new one, and open position should be run through the full margin calculator to obtain a `maintenance margin` value.
-If the new `side margin + margin account balance < maintenance margin`, or if the party's `general` account does not contain sufficient funds to cover any increases to the `order margin` account to be equal to `side margin` then:
+      2. Take the maximum margin from the two `side margin`s as the margin required in the order margin account.
+If the party's `general` account does not contain sufficient funds to cover any increases to the `order margin` account to be equal to `side margin` then:
          1. If a newly placed order is being evaluated, that order is `stopped`
-         1. If the evaluation is the result of any other position/order update, all open orders are `stopped` and margin re-evaluated.
+         2. If the evaluation is the result of any other position/order update, all open orders are `stopped` and margin re-evaluated.
-      1. The `order margin` account is now updated to the new `side margin` value and any new orders can be placed on the book.
+      3. The `order margin` account is now updated to the new `side margin` value and any new orders can be placed on the book.

 NB: This means that a party's order could partially match, with a trade executed and some funds moved to the margin account with correct leverage whilst the rest of the order is immediately stopped.